named-data-iot/ndn-lite-wiki/Security-Overview.md

 Description of the compilation flags that can be used to utilize different security backend implementations within NDN-Lite can be found in the `./security/ndn-lite-sec-config.h` file.

-Description of how frontends are mapped to different backends based on the compilation flags referenced above can be found in the "NDN-Lite Security Backend" section.

 The NDN-Lite security frontend contains the following components:

 #### AES Component